|

 whose work has appeared in The Fiddlehead

-and Descant.
-He has written hundreds of songs in an eclectic mix of styles, rooted
+three hundred songs in an eclectic mix of styles, rooted

 primarily in the folk genre.
 Performance credits as